Jonathanr1991/Web-Development-Group-Project/README.md

 - do `heroku create` after logging in, make note of the app "name" or w/e
 - do something along the lines of `git remote set-url heroku (appname).herokuapp.com`
 - do a push of the code with `git push heroku master:master` (first master means you're on master locally, second should put it on heroku's master branch)

+### Testing

+WIP/TODO - Looking to use Moxios, Jest, react-scripts test, and MongoDB Memory Server

 ## Backend